-- Optical elements have a limited temperature range in which they can be used.
+- Optical elements have a limited temperature range in which they can be used, e.g. due to melting or softening.
 This applies particularly to plastic optics.

-- Some materials are less resistant than others to irradiation with ultraviolet light, which may generate color centers and thus reduce the transparency.
+- Some materials are less resistant than others to irradiation with ultraviolet light or higher energy radiation (e.g. in space applications), which may generate color centers and thus reduce the transparency.

 - The chemical stability may be relevant if optical materials come into contact with certain fluids (e.g. water) or gases (e.g. water vapor and oxygen).
 It may be substantially lower for operation at elevated temperatures.